 As your dog gets more comfortable in their new home, it's useful to mix up their routine every so often to prevent separation anxiety, and lessens both your and your dog's stress in case you can't make it home in time for a regular feeding or walk.

 This is where structure is more important than sticking to a strict routine.
 You want your dog to learn that they will be fed, but it might not always be at 7:00 am on the dot.
 Your dog needs structure in that you always return home, but not to become anxious if you don't walk in the door at exactly 5:30 pm.

-For example, my dog Sookie has a structured day in that she is taken outside once we wake up, which is not at the same time every morning (I do like to get a couple extra hours of sleep on the weekend).
-Some days she gets a longer walk in the morning and other days it's just a mini-walk before we go into work together.

-Edited text | As your dog gets more comfortable in their new home, it's useful to mix up their routine every so often to prevent separation anxiety, and lessens both your and your dog's stress in case you can't make it home in time for a regular feeding or walk.

-This is where structure is more important than sticking to a strict routine.
-You want your dog to learn that they will be fed, but it might not always be at 7:00 am on the dot.
-Your dog needs structure in that you always return home, but not to become anxious if you don't walk in the door at exactly 5:30 pm.

-For example, my dog Sookie has a structured day in that she is taken outside once we wake up, which is not at the same time every morning (I do like to get a couple extra hours of sleep on the weekend).
-Some days she gets a longer walk in the morning and other days it's just a mini-walk before we go into work together.
+For example, my dog Sookie has a structured day in that she is taken outside once we wake up, which is not at the same time every morning (I do like to get a couple of extra hours of sleep on the weekend).
+Some days she gets a long walk in the morning and other days it's just a mini-walk before we go into work together.